nih-fmrif/mlt-external/matrix_analysis/HBN_analysis/multi_questionnaire/Multi-Questionnaire Analysis.md

 #### Loadings of each Factor

-Under the two-level factorization, the importance of each question in every factor is disclosed by the magnitude of $P_i. \cdot Q_i$.
+Under the two-level factorization, the importance of each question in every factor is disclosed by the magnitude of $$ P_i. \cdot Q_i $$.
 Top 20 questions (in terms of magnitude) for each factor is shown below:
 <details>
   <summary>15 factors</summary>
   <p>